 THE WINDS OF CHANGE START SHIFTING TO THE RIGHT

 Living in Manhattan I found that I rarely thought about anti-gay sentiment, much less worried about it.
 Certainly in my part of the Upper West Side I felt totally accepted and at ease wherever I went.
-My new landlady was the worst kind of smirking, patronizing homophobe, but then she was an even worse asshole - if possible - about blacks, Jews, etc. etc. Most of the people I knew in these years were not hiding their sexual orientation on the job.
+My new landlady was a smirking, patronizing overt homophobe, but then she was an even worse asshole - if possible - about blacks, Jews, etc. etc. Most of the people I knew in these years were not hiding their sexual orientation on the job.
 Tolerance, if not actual acceptance, was common, though it varied from company to company.
 The Central Office of the City University, where I worked, fell over backward congratulating itself on its ultra-liberal position, however, that applied to race and ethnicity and did not extend to gay people.
-While the administrations of the individual 18 campuses were gay tolerant to one degree or another and had visible gay faculty and staff the Central Office hierarchy seethed with homophobia, and among lower level staff I found that homophobia was very pronounced among many black employees.
-Later when I wanted to apply for a vacant position at the Central Office location, I was told that the head honcho of our division would not be comfortable having an out gay person working in his unit there.
+While the administrations of the individual 18 campuses were gay tolerant to one degree or another and had visible gay faculty and staff the Central Office hierarchy seethed with homophobia.
+And among lower level staff I found that homophobia was very pronounced among many black employees.
+Later when I wanted to apply for a vacant position at the uptown Central Office location, I was told that the head honcho of our division would not be comfortable having an out gay person working in his unit there.
 There was no use complaining as the Central Office had no non-discrimination policy that included gay people and the "advice" had been given verbally and in private, and would certainly have been denied.
 (It would not be until the late 80's that the Board of Higher Education and the Central Office hierarchy of CUNY would include gay rights in its array of ultra-liberal policies - well behind the actions that had already been taken by some of the constituent colleges, e.g. Baruch College.)

 Fortunately down at the Computer Center on West 57th things were considerably more relaxed.
-Even though it was administratively part of the Central Office, its location on the other side of town allowed it to develop a better climate.
+Even though it was administratively part of the Central Office, its location on the other side of town allowed it to develop a different climate.
 Very early on one clerical employee's transfer from the Central Office to the Computer Center was arranged in part because one of his two bosses was "nervous" about the fact he was gay.
 Soon after this we got two male clerical workers from a Civil Service employment pool, and both were gay.
 Without actually calculating to increase that total, I did so more or less by accident.
 I was in charge of hiring workers for clerical positions, many of which were filled with long term temp employees.
 In hopes of cutting down the amount of time spent doing interviews, which I disliked because it took so much time away from my regular work, I used to mention the availability of these positions to guys I knew in my neighborhood when I went out.
-Consequently, about half of the clerical staff ended up being gay men.
+Consequently, almost half of the clerical staff ended up being gay men at times.

-While a very few of the Computer Center staff were clearly tightasses where gay people were concerned and maintained a fastidious reserve, by and large most people were friendly and accepting.
+While a very few of the Computer Center staff were clearly tight-asses where gay people were concerned and maintained a fastidious reserve, by and large most the staff were friendly and accepting.
 I can remember on one occasion taking a male office temp on our staff as my date to a party given by one of the administrative staff, and even the more uptight upper level types there tried to take it in stride.
 There was a work-study program at the Computer Center, which drew its participants from one of the community colleges in the City University system.
 These young students were all from working class white or black backgrounds, which in New York City can be amazing provincial (and conservative) - very oriented to their local neighborhoods and their social and ethnic groups in the outer boroughs, and regarding Manhattan and the life there with some uneasiness and even animosity.
 Since much of the opposition to the gay rights legislation that resulted in its continual defeat in the City Council came from the areas where these people lived, I expected these students to be anti-gay.
 Almost without exception, however, they proved able become at ease and friendly with gay staff members.
 And, of course, some turned out to be gay themselves.

 During my five years working in Computer Center one of my best on-the-job friends was Clyde, a straight black departmental director.
 He and I used to go out to dinner on the Upper West Side in a foursome with a straight black woman who was consulting at the Center and my friend Charlie Collins, who frequently worked as a part of our temp staff.
 This did raise some eyebrows at work.
-But I realized after awhile from some remarks that it had to do with the fact that Clyde lived a very glamorous lifestyle, numbering Sarah Vaughan among his friends for example, and partying at the Hippopotamus, a very trendy, expensive straight nightclub/disco in those years that drew an upscale and celebrity crowd.
+But I realized after awhile from some remarks that it had to do with the fact that Clyde lived a very glamorous lifestyle, numbering Sarah Vaughan among his friends for example, and partying at the Hippopotamus, a very trendy, expensive straight nightclub/disco in those years which drew an upscale and celebrity crowd.
 (It was a precursor to Studio 54.)
-His lifestyle constantly aroused the curiosity many staff members.
-What seemed to intrigue people was what Clyde with his designer suits and his beautiful, well-turned out girlfriend found in common with two guys whose idea of dressing up was a new pair of Levis.
-Odd as it may seem, I think style and social class suggested a more unbridgeable chasm to our co-workers than sexual orientation or race.
+His lifestyle constantly aroused the curiosity staff members.
+What seemed to intrigue people was what Clyde with his designer suits and his beautiful, well-turned out girlfriend could have in common with two guys whose idea of dressing up was a new pair of Levis.
+Odd as it may seem, I think style and social class really suggested a more unbridgeable chasm to our co-workers than sexual orientation or race.

 Gay people had in cosmopolitan and ultra-liberal Manhattan, especially jumped many barriers since changes had begun in the mid-Sixties.
 With what seemed to be a secure and burgeoning gay social life, I think most gay people may have felt that in their quotidian lives, at least, they had almost achieved the everyday freedoms they wanted...which is not to say that I or anyone else didn't realize that very real and arbitrary limits existed not far below this surface (my blocked job application being just one example).

-Bachelor Ed Koch - one of the pro-gay liberal Dems who emerged from the Tammany vs Reform wars of the Sixties - was elected Mayor in the fall of 77.
+Ed Koch - one of the pro-gay liberal Dems who emerged from the Tammany vs Reform wars of the Sixties - was elected Mayor in the fall of 77.
 His terms as Mayor securely established the liberalizing direction of NYC public policies regarding gay people.
-A bachelor, Koch has been pursued throughout his career by media snipers and gossip mongers - most of them gay - anxious to prove that he is homosexual However fascinating the history of his dick and butt hole might be if known, what was to prove far more important about his history was Koch's steadfastness.
-In light of the disaster which would engulf America in the near future and the wave of hatred and persecution that it would arouse, New Yorkers had made a far wiser choice in November '77 than we could have known at the time.
+A bachelor, Koch was pursued throughout his career by media snipers and gossip mongers - most of them gay - anxious to prove that he was homosexual However fascinating the history of his dick and butt hole might be if known, what was to prove far more important about his history was Koch's steadfastness.
+In light of the disaster which would engulf America in the near future and the wave of hatred and persecution that it would arouse, New Yorkers had made a far wiser choice in the November '77 election than we could have known at the time.

 In the last decade several organizations had been founded to push against barriers of discrimination and intolerance.
 By the end of the decade one of my friends used to kid about what he called "those little envelopes," i.e. fund-raising letters from gay organizations.
 They were a prick in the conscience, if not a kick in the butt, and I felt guilty if I discovered that I had put one aside and came across it later.
 The National Gay Task Force had been founded in 1973 by Dr. Howard Brown, the former NYC health administrator under Lindsay, who came out publicly after he left office.
 Lambda Legal was also established in the same year after a tussle in court.
 (In the next year the APA (American Psychiatric Association) voted to remove homosexuality from its list of disorders.)
 The kick-off benefit for SAGE (Senior Action in a Gay Environment) occurred in the Pines in '77.
 SAGE was the only organization oriented to gay seniors and sought to provide gay-oriented counseling and events for this age group.
 In 1980 the Human Rights Campaign Fund was established.